 To test your language detector, see if it classifies correctly some sentences which you make up.
-If you do not know Portuguese, here are a few sentences you can use to test (from the Portuguese Wikipedia):
+If you do not know Portuguese, here are a few sentences you can use to test:

 - Esperamos que estejam a gostar desta Escola. - Se tiverem qualquer comentário a fazer, por favor enviem-nos um email. - Os organizadores gostariam de agradecer aos monitores das aulas práticas pela grande ajuda na elaboração desta aula.